Positive psychotherapy: the term almost seems self-contradictory.

 15 Sessions – Exercises and Tools

-While every session introduces new exercises and tools, it is also recommended that some form of restorative technique is used at the beginning and at the conclusion of every session and homework is assigned for maintenance in-between session.
-There is a variety of brief mindfulness practices for non-meditators and some can be found in our toolbox as well as our blog.
+While every session introduces new exercises and tools, it is also recommended that some form of restorative technique is used at the beginning and at the conclusion of every session.

 Session I – Positive Inception